Key Documents You Need for Aadhaar Address Change When Renting

 When you’re living in a rented property, the process of proving your address for Aadhaar can feel a bit different from if you owned your home.
 Fortunately, UIDAI has specific provisions for tenants, recognising that many Indians reside in rented accommodation.
 The most common and widely accepted document for tenants is a registered rent agreement, but other options exist too.

-It’s important to understand that simply having a verbal agreement with your landlord isn’t enough.
+It’s important to understand that simply having a verbal agreement with your landlord is not sufficient.
 Official documentation is required to ensure the address change is legitimate and verifiable.
 This protects both you and the integrity of the Aadhaar system.
 Preparing the right documents in advance will make your application smoother.

 Quick Context: What is a Registered Rent Agreement?